 “What did you see?” the woman asked.
-“Was it Arugal?”
+“Was it Arugan?”

 “Ruuna,” Christine said as she looked at me with hurting eyes.
 “He seems like he is in so much pain.”

 “That would be because he is,” the woman replied.
 “This one is dangerous.
-His anger is raw and unfocused.
+His sorrow is raw and unfocused.
 His goals are questionable, and he is not… honest.”

 “That’s it,” Christine said more firmly.
 “That’s enough.”

 With that, that paladin stepped forward.
-She used the Light to cleanse me of the potion.
-I felt a bit of a sting as she cleared my doby, but I felt the ability to rest sweeping over me.
+She used liminary magic to cleanse me of the potion’s power.
+I felt a bit of a sting as she cleared my body, but I felt the ability to rest sweeping over me.

 When the Light faded away, Christine waited for me to stand.